slothbear/slothbear-rails-template/readme.md

 slothbear-rails-template
 ===

-This template embodies my current standards for a basic Rails application.
-It is a copy of an app just before I started to add logic specific to the app.
+This template includes my current standards for a basic Rails application.
+The template is a copy of an application just before I started to add logic specific to a new Rails 4.2 project.

-Goal: learn about Rails Application Templates and turn this intoa *real* template.
+**Goal**: learn about Rails Application Templates and turn this into a *real* template.

 I started the project with a list of gems common to most of my projects.

 [The Plan](https://www.evernote.com/shard/s1/sh/aa844611-1dd2-4ed3-aab6-23ef661962e4/7ba9fa14e46f81b8c7ea9ca163c9ff9d)

 Besides the git commit log, I documented trade-offs, workarounds, and other stuff I learned along the way.

 [Development Log](https://www.evernote.com/shard/s1/sh/9fc37b1c-a374-4a7a-b33c-b6b204868b85/25e5bbac89bc794489dba0f1baeb38f2)